Lexdysic/categorical-sectional/readme.md

 So for KRNT (Renton), the wire leading to the Red LED would be wired to the GPIO board at pin 3\.
 The Blue LED would be wired to pin 5, and the green LED wire would be wired to pin 7.

 _NOTE:_ The "pwm" section is used by both the normal LEDs and the pulse width controlled LEDs.

+##### ws281x

+This section contains the information required to control a strand of WS281x lights.

+Once again, this starts with an airport or weather station identifier.

+Next to contains an index.
+This is the order of the light on the strand.

+_NOTE:_ The first light is "0", the second light is "1".

+Due to the way your lights may need to be arranged to fit on the map, some lights may need to be skipped, so keep track of your lights.

 ##### ws2801